Electrode-iOS/ELWebService/docs/Swallow-Programming-Guide.md

 ```
 extension ServiceTask {

-    func responseAsBrewers(handler: ([Brewers]) -> Void) -> Self {
+    func responseAsBrewers(handler: ([Brewer]) -> Void) -> Self {
+        return
-        return responseJSON { json in
+            responseJSON { json in
-            if let brewers = Model<Brewer>.modelsFromJSON(json) {
+              if let models: [Brewer] = JSONDecoder<Brewer>.decode(json)  {
-                handler(brewers)
+                  return .Value(models)
               } else {
-                // throw any value that conforms to Swift's ErrorType
+                // any value conforming to ErrorType
-                self.throwError(.ModelSerializationFailure)
+                return .Failure(JSONDecoderError.FailedToDecodeBrewer)
               }
             }
+            .updateUI { value in
+                if let brewers = value as?
+[Brewer] {
+                  handler(value)
                 }
             }
+    }
+}
 ```

 The code above adds a new method to `ServiceTask` that accepts a closure for calling back with a valid model object.
-A call to `responseJSON()` is returned in order to access the response data as a JSON payload.
-A model layer attempts to serialize the JSON as an array of model objects and if the parsing succeeds the callback is called with the valid model data.
-In the event the model fails to serialize as expected an `ErrorType` value can be "thrown" to short circuit response handlers and can be handled in the `responseError()` callback.
-(Note: This is different than Swift's native `throw` because the handlers execute asynchronously).
+A call to `responseJSON()` is returned in order to access the response data as a JSON object.
+A model layer attempts to serialize the JSON as an array of model objects and if the parsing succeeds the model data is returned as a `.Value` result to be passed to the update UI handler.
+Finally, the update UI handler calls the callback handler with the requested model data.

 With the custom request and response methods in place the code for querying search results using our API client can be boiled down to: